How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 The “Trigger” will determine when issues will be migrated/synchronized to the other side.
 As well as choose when not to migrate issues.
 Of course, the second choice is completely optional.

-To create the trigger, navigate to “Triggers” in the left side pane.
+To create the trigger, navigate to the “Triggers” tab in the configuration screen.
+Click the “Create trigger” button.

 Here you’ll want to choose to sync certain projects.
-Just add that project to the trigger like so:
+Just add that project to the trigger.

 Triggers in Exalate

-Again, in this example, I decided to call the project “scrumdemo”, but yours will have a different name.
+Again, in this example, I decided to call the project “FIR”, but yours will have a different name.

 Tip: You can also set advanced triggers in JQL like, choose to not migrate issues with the label “nosync” or empty labels.

-If you’re satisfied with the trigger rules, click “Add”.
+If you’re satisfied with the trigger rules, activate it, and click “Add”.

 After you’ve managed to successfully create the trigger, you’ll be able to start migrating issues.